apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td>spark.core.connection.auth.wait.timeout</td>
-  <td>30000</td>
+  <td>30</td>
   <td>
-    Number of milliseconds for the connection to wait for authentication to occur before timing out and giving up.
+    Number of seconds for the connection to wait for authentication to occur before timing out and giving up.
   </td>
 </tr>